NICHD-BSPC/geo_prepper/README.rst

 - If the data set contains technical replicates, each *technical replicate* is a sample.
   Otherwise, each *biological replicate* constitutes a sample.
-- Column names of this file must correspond to those specified in the `config.yaml`_.
+- Column names of this file must correspond to those specified in the `config yaml`_ file.
 - The sampletable must contain the `sample_col`_ column.
 - The sampletable must contain the ``R1`` column from the `file_cols`_ section of the config.yaml.
   If `is_paired_end`_ is ``True``, then the sampletable must also contain the ``R2`` column.